Setting up as a mobile hairdresser is a smart and easy way to develop your client base and build a business without the pressure of major overheads.

 As tempting as it is to start planning the colour scheme and logo, beginning with a plan and cashflow forecast will be the foundation for a very successful venture.

 FREE Business Insurance Review

-Insync insurance provides competitive and comprehensive insurance for beauty professionals.
+Insync insurance provides tailored, comprehensive insurance for beauty professionals.